noun, plural ve·nae [vee-nee]. /ˈvi ni/. Anatomy.

 Origin of vena

 Example sentences from the Web for vena

 Downtown darling Vena Cava showed off a structured collection, full of modern lines and alluring glimpses of skin.

 An obstruction in the spleen, the liver, or the vena portae.The Approach to Philosophy|Ralph Barton Perry

-Behind them and to the right the vena cava enters the liver.The Anatomy of the Human Peritoneum and Abdominal Cavity|George.
+Immediately to the left of the vena cava, however, the original condition persists.The Anatomy of the Human Peritoneum and Abdominal Cavity|George.
 S. Huntington

 Moreover, a vena cumulata, and likewise a vena dilatata, are often cut through by a transverse vena profunda.De Re Metallica|Georgius Agricola

 The ductus venosus becomes moreover merely a small branch of the vena cava.The Works of Francis Maitland Balfour, Volume III (of 4)|Francis Maitland Balfour